FredHutch/widgets/DEVELOPING.md

 - `set(attr, val)`: Set a new value for an attribute of the resource
 - `set_value(val)`: Set a new value for the 'value' attribute of the resource
 - `source()`: Return a string with the source code needed to initialize the resource in its current state
-- `setup_ui(container)`: Set up the user interface for modifying the value of the resource within a provided container
+- `run(container)`: Set up the user interface for modifying the value of the resource within a provided container

 ### ResourceList